atreyeem99/ORCA-keywords/README.md

 - `AMFI-A` Invokes the AMFI-A treatment of the spin-orbit coupling operator.
 - `ZEF-SOC` Uses e↵ective nuclear charges for the spin-orbit coupling operator.
 - `modetype normal` normal modes of vibration: PES
+- `MList` provides the list of the normal modes to be scanned.